Spec Ops: The Line: Sales

-The game debuted at No. 3 in the UK retail sales chart during the game's first week of release, behind Lego Batman 2: DC Super Heroes and The Amazing Spider-Man.
+The game debuted at No. 3 in the UK retail sales chart during its first week of release, behind Lego Batman 2: DC Super Heroes and The Amazing Spider-Man.
 Spec Ops: The Line was a commercial failure, selling less than anticipated by Take-Two.
 The sales of Spec Ops: The Line, combined with Max Payne 3, were lower than the combined sales of L.A.
 Noire and Duke Nukem Forever.
 (Note: Max Payne 3 was released in May 2012.
 L.A.
 Noire and Duke Nukem Forever were released in 2011.)
 The low sales of the title contributed to Take-Two's disappointing financial results in fiscal year 2013.

 Accolades

 Spec Ops: The Line was nominated for Best Shooter, and the White Phosphorus scene was nominated for Best Gaming Moments at the Golden Joystick Awards.
-At the 2012 Inside Gaming Awards, the game won for Best Narrative and was nominated for Best Game Cinematography.
-At IGN's Best of 2012 Awards, the game won for Best PC Story and Best PS3 Story, and also received nominations for Best Overall Story, Best PS3 Action Game, Best Xbox 360 Shooter Game, and Best Xbox 360 Story.
+At the 2012 Inside Gaming Awards, it won Best Narrative and was nominated for Best Game Cinematography.
+At IGN's Best of 2012 Awards, it won Best PC Story and Best PS3 Story, and also received nominations for Best Overall Story, Best PS3 Action Game, Best Xbox 360 Shooter Game, and Best Xbox 360 Story.
 The Academy of Interactive Arts & Sciences nominated Spec Ops: The Line for "Outstanding Achievement in Story" at the 16th Annual D.I.C.E.
 Awards.